b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 / ?        / Software   / Firmware   / Hardware    /               /
 ```
 Including operator(s) in the retro is my main concern here.
 Stuff like fatigue, distraction, or over-trusting a system, can happen to anyone.
 Making it the final prompt in the Fishbone may allow all other causes to be fully explored.
 Once a root cause is determined, jumping into the Kick-Off exercise from prompt 4 can be utilized to fill any gaps in the experiment plan, which can then be updated again by the lead researcher.

+So the idea is:
+- understand the sequence of events **without speculating on the cause**
+- find the failure in the experiment plan
+- update the experiment plan

 # Conclusions
 It feels like this method is working pretty well right now.